Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates

-Future work could look at noise models more representative of particular hardware, such as the superconducting inspired noise model of references \cite{HoneycombGidney,GidneyNewmanMcewen2022benchmarkingHoneycomb,McEwen2023GidneyBaconRelaxing}.
-This noise model reflects that reset and measurement take much longer than single and two-qubit gates in superconductors, with exact error probabilities detailed in \cite{HoneycombGidney}.
-As a preliminary investigation we implemented these error probabilities, but on circuits compiled with CNOT gates rather than CZ gates.
-These results can be found in appendix figures \ref{appendix_figure_CXSI thresholds} and \ref{appendix_figure_CXSI_ratio_plot}.
-There is a slight increase in teraquop qubit counts for both codes which slightly altered the ratio between them, however the ratios are similar to those for uniform depolarising circuit-level noise insomuch as they roughly lie between $70$ and $80\%$.
-Finding a more precise qubit saving ratios for this noise model would require more investigation, but preferably with circuits compiled with gates more applicable to superconductors such as CZ gates or iSWAP gates as the latter are native to superconductors and compiling circuits with them has been shown to reduce hardware overheads \cite{McEwen2023GidneyBaconRelaxing}.
-A further hardware overhead reduction could also be achieved by reducing stabiliser measurement circuits to a single step, rather than having them comprise numerous gates \cite{gozdness_me_its_SSPC}.
+Finding a more precise qubit-saving ratio for particular hardware such as superconductors would require more investigation, such as with circuits compiled with iSWAP gates.
+These are native to superconductors and compiling circuits with them has been shown to reduce hardware overheads \cite{McEwen2023GidneyBaconRelaxing}.
+A further hardware overhead reduction could also be achieved in different realisations of quantum computers by reducing stabiliser measurement circuits to a single step, rather than having them comprise numerous gates \cite{gozdness_me_its_SSPC}.